KnowageLabs/Knowage-Documentation/chapter_3/security_management/role_user.rst

 -   **user_session_roles**: set like *user_roles* attribute, if no default role is set.
 Set with default role selected, otherwise.

 -   **language**: set with the language selected by the user

+The image below, shows a new *Profile attribute* named *Country* manually fed.
+The alternative option to feed the attribute is by means of a Lov, from where a value is going to be picked up when assigning the attribute to a user.
+Multivalue option in this case is not enabled, so only one value is inserted.

 .. figure:: media/image29_bis.png